 Will is the founder of the SDI.
 He joined Michigan State University's staff after coaching at East Lansing High School where his teams won several Michigan State Championships and the 1995 NCFL National Championship.
 Will's success has continued in his college coaching career where he has catapaulted Michigan State to an era of national prominence and excellence,including national championships in 2004, 2006, and 2010.
 Will was named the 2000 College Coach of the Year.
 Will will be teaching in the Hoya-Spartan program at the Georgetown half and in the Sophomore program at the SDI.

-Abby Schirmer is the debate coach at Marist School in Atlanta, GA.
-During her years of coaching, she has advanced students to the late elimination rounds of many national tournaments in the country including; Wake Forest, Greenhill, St. Marks, the Glenbrooks, MBA, Emory, Harvard and the NDCA.
-This past year, her team won the Woodward tournament and was one of the youngest teams to qualify for the Tournament of Champions In 2011, Abby was named Rising Star by the NDCA, an award given to the top debate coach in the country in their first through third years of coaching.
+Abby Schirmer is the head policy debate coach at Marist School in Atlanta, GA.
+During her years of coaching, she has advanced students to the late elimination rounds or has won nearly every national tournament in the country including; Wake Forest, Greenhill, St. Marks, the Glenbrooks, MBA, Emory, Harvard and the NDCA.
+She coached the National Debate Coaches’ Association Baker Award winners in 2013 and 2014.
+In 2011, she was named Rising Star by the NDCA, an award given to the top debate coach in the country in their first through third years of coaching.
 Abby has worked at the Spartan Debate Institutes since 2004.
 Prior to coaching high school, Abby debated for four years at Michigan State University.